PlymouthPsychology/rmip/docs/teacher_notes.md

 Once students have converted their study and uploaded the jzip file(s) to JATOS, they should send both the experiment files and the JATOS links to their group leader
 Alternatively, TAs can convert the file and upload to JATOS themselves.

-Either way, the group leader checks that the experiment(s) is/are working online to avoid issue in week 6 during collection.
+Either way, the group leader checks that the experiment(s) is/are working online and that the output is correct, to avoid issue in week 6 during collection.
 Students are supposed to have gone through [this checklist](OpenSesame_checklist.md), but group leaders should always double-check.
+The checklist does not explain how to export the results from JATOS and convert to a csv file (this is explained in [this video](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=5b2de558-eb6a-4720-bb4c-b28f015454ab), which students watch in week 7).
+TAs should make sure that the converted csv file is in the correct format.

 Here are a few additional things to watch out for when converting to OSWeb: